Time Out says

-The fourth annual Indigenous dance-off returns to the Opera House
+The fifth annual Indigenous dance-off returns to the Opera House

 Sydney Opera House's forecourt will come alive over the weekend of November 23 and 24 as Dance Rites, the House’s annual Indigenous dance competition, returns for a fifth year.

 This year marks the UN International Year of Indigenous Languages and the competition is guaranteed to be bigger than ever, with more than 300 performers from Aboriginal and Torres Strait Islander communities across Australia travelling to Sydney to compete for the grand prize of $20,000.

 Designed to foster the safeguarding and sharing of First Nations languages and cultural practices across Australia, each group must present three choreographed numbers, including a welcome and farewell dance – one of which must include a chant in a local language – and a “wildcard” dance of the group’s choosing.
 These are then assessed by an expert judging panel for their technical skill and engagement with language, skin markings and instruments.